Moncef12/ng_talk_app_demo/README.md

 Karma start
 ```

-This will run tests, and, watch for further source/tests changes.
+This will run tests, and, watch for further app files/tests changes.